The Bankrate promise

 Other first-time homebuyer loan programs

 Also, look into nationally-available low- or no-down payment loan programs.
-These include FHA, VA and USDA loans, which have qualifying criteria that isn’t as strict compared to conventional loans.
+These include FHA, VA and USDA loans, which have qualifying criteria that aren’t as strict compared to conventional loans.
 With any of these programs, you could be approved for a loan even if you have a lower credit score or can’t afford a higher down payment amount.
 For more information on these types of mortgages, go to Bankrate’s first-time homebuyer loans and programs guide.